 Jicama, pronounced "hee-kay-ma", is a native root veggie native to Mexico.
 The taste of this potato-like veggie is crunchy and clean, kind of like a dry-ish apple.

-How to Use Jicama in Recipes
+Use Jicama in Other Recipes

 1. Peel, cut it into sticks and serve raw with a dip.